-Hugging the western coast of Honshu between Kyoto and Ishikawa, Fukui’s attractions span millions of years.
-Four species of dinosaur have been excavated in the prefecture as recently as 2016 while the ancient Eihei-ji temple laid the foundations of Soto Zen Buddhism in Japan.
-The Ichijodani Ruins, regional stronghold of the powerful Asakura Clan, are also discoverable in Fukui, along with Maruoka-jo which has Japan’s oldest surviving castle keep.
-Head to the Echizen coast to see craggy basalt pillars carved by centuries of ocean erosion and witness a 360 year-old underwater tug-of-war on the shores of Lake Hiruga.
+Ancient Eihei-ji temple laid the foundations of Soto Zen Buddhism in Japan, while the Ichijodani Ruins were the powerful Asakura Clan’s regional stronghold.
+Head to the Echizen Coast to see the Tojinbo Cliffs, craggy basalt pillars carved by centuries of ocean erosion, and witness a 360-year-old underwater tug-of-war on the shores of Lake Hiruga.

 Anyone who’s seen Jurassic Park will appreciate the informative Fukui Prefectural Dinosaur Museum.
-The museum is the largest of its kind in Japan with four floors dedicated to the incredible discoveries made in the surrounding Katsuyama area, the pre-historic stomping ground of the Fukuiraptor and Fukuisaurus.
+The museum is the largest of its kind in Japan.
+There are four floors dedicated to the incredible discoveries made in the surrounding Katsuyama area, which were the pre-historic the stomping grounds of the Fukuiraptor and Fukuisaurus.